 It is actually impossible to put into words how incredible my experiences in Spain have been.
 If you are considering teaching English as a career, Spain is the perfect place to gain the skills necessary to be a successful teacher anywhere in the world.
-These are my top ten reasons to choose Spain as a destination to teach.
+These are my top ten reasons to choose Spain as a destination to teach as a Language Assistant.

 Anyone who knows me knows how much I love food.
 Spain is famous for having one of the healthiest diets in the world.
 It is also one of the most delicious.
 From mouth-watering paellas to the most delicious fresh-squeezed orange juice you will ever try, Spain has it all.
 If you’re living in Spain, you haven’t actually lived until you’ve tasted gazpacho, ensalada de marisco, ensalada marinera, tortilla de patatas, huevos rotos, jamón, croquetas, tarta de abuela, mazapán, and roscón just to name a few.
 If you are a picky eater or have dietary restrictions, menus in Spain are very good at marking what is in each dish, so that you can feel comfortable placing your order.